-Councils Ranger Services currently has one full time Senior Ranger and one part-time Ranger, who provide a 7 day a week service to the public.
-Outside normal working hours Council Rangers also provide an on call service for emergency situations.
+Councils Ranger Services currently has two full time Rangers and one part-time Ranger, who provide a 7 day a week service to the public.
+Outside normal working hours Council Rangers provide an on call service for emergency situations only including large stock on main roads and dog attack incidents.
 The majority of Council Rangers work involves dealing with companion animal related issues.